MicrosoftDocs/customer-insights/topics/developers/articles/glossary.md

 ## throttling

-Aria imposes quota on various aspects of data usage such as incoming data volume.
+Product Insights imposes quota on various aspects of data usage such as incoming data volume.
 When usage breaches the imposed limits, throttling occurs to avoid unexpectedly high costs to users as well as minimizing disruption to other clients.

 Please note that throttling is not triggered by temporary spikes.

+## top N query

+A top N (or bottom N) query is a query-time filter that first selects the first N combinations that are aggregated and ordered over the query time range, and then performs the query using those selected N combinations.